-As a small business owner in the Pine Tree State, we know you want to stay on top of recent increases to Maine’s minimum wage in 2019, and that’s why we put together this quick guide as a starting point.
+As a small business owner in the Pine Tree State, we know you want to stay on top of recent increases to Maine’s minimum wage, and that’s why we put together this quick guide as a starting point.

 What is the minimum wage in Maine?

 The minimum wage in Maine is $12 per hour, which is $4.75 more than the federal minimum wage of $7.25.

 The minimum wage in Maine has been steadily increasing by a dollar each year since 2017.
 As of January 1, 2020, the Maine minimum wage increase is at $12 per hour, up from $11 per hour in 2019, $10 in 2018, and $9 per hour in 2017.
 The minimum wage for tipped employees is now $6, up from $5.50.